Melbourne Airport Rail: Initial early works and tendering

 The airport link was set to be delivered across a number of construction packages.
 In June 2021, the first package was put out to tender for works around Sunshine and Albion stations.
 In November 2021 two works packages were put out for the premium station at Melbourne Airport and a 6 km long section of elevated rail over the Western Ring Road and above Airport Drive.
 In March 2022, a contract was awarded to Laing O'Rourke as managing contractor to deliver early works on the project, including the relocation and protection of utilities along the route, with works beginning in late 2022 and completed in 2024.

 These electricity transmission towers were planned to be relocated to allow elevated rail over the M80 Ring Road (left).

 In late October 2022, construction starting on the rail link with works to relocate six electricity transmission towers.
-Premier Daniel Andrews announced a consortium of FCC Construction Australia and Winslow Infrastructure was selected as the preferred contractor to deliver a package of major construction works including the 550m bridge over the Maribynong River.
+Premier Daniel Andrews announced a consortium of FCC Construction Australia and Winslow Infrastructure was selected as the preferred contractor to deliver a package of major construction works including the 550 m bridge over the Maribynong River.

 A second contract of works, the Sunshine Systems Alliance package, was awarded to a consortium of John Holland, CPB, KBR and AECOM, which included corridor-wide train signalling, works to Sunshine and Albion stations and twin tracks between Sunshine station and the Albion-Jacana corridor, including the new Albion rail flyover.
 A package of corridor works was set to be awarded in 2023.

 The Premier also announced $143 million in extra funding for developing Sunshine station and its surroundings, including a new bus interchange and new open space as part of the Sunshine station masterplan, which was released at the same time.
-The project was also rebranded as SRL Airport to emphasise its role in the Suburban Rail Loop corridor, although the project will run conventional Metro Trains services compared to the fully separate Suburban Rail Loop.
+The project was also rebranded as SRL Airport to emphasise its role in the Suburban Rail Loop corridor, although the project will run conventional Metro Trains services compared to the fully separate Suburban Rail Loop; though this branding was later dropped.